- 10 pounds ripe paste (Roma) tomatoes

 put the paste in small jars, add citric acid

 I find a wide flat pan an inch deep in tomato paste to be awkward to handle, so first, I scrape the hot pulp into a bowl or big measuring cup.
 Ladle the paste into prepared jars, leaving 1/2 inch headspace.
-I mostly use 4-oz jars, though according to the National Center for Home Food Preservation, you may use up to 8-oz (half pint) jars as shown in this photo.
+I mostly use 4-oz jars, though according to the National Center for Home Food Preservation, you may use up to 8-oz (half pint) jars.
 Add citric acid to each jar: 1/8 teaspoon for 4-oz jars, and 1/4 teaspoon for 8-oz jars.

 Place lids and bands on jars.
 Process in a boiling water bath for 45 minutes.
 The time is the same for both 4 and 8 ounce jars.
 Let cool, label, remove bands, and store in a cool dark place.